saketkc/pysradb/README.rst

     DRP003075        DRX019541             Illumina Genome Analyzer IIx sequencing of SAMD00018589  DRR021388         83333  other              SINGLE -        OTHER             TRANSCRIPTOMIC  GAII07_5      2386196500  23861965
     ===============  ====================  =======================================================  =============  ========  =================  ==============  ================  ==============  ============  ==========  ========

+Again, the results are available as a `pandas` dataframe and hence you can perform all subset operations post your query.
+Your query doesn't need to be exact.

 ****
 Demo